 Isotec anti-passback Safety Entrances® and Exit Lane Breach Control systems use interlocking doors or mantraps controlled by Programmable Logic Controllers (PLC) to prevent re-racking into a facility from a dedicated point of egress.
 The lanes are programmed to let people leave but not enter a facility, such as an airport.

 When activated, sensors transmit signals to the PLC which in turn employs pre-programmed ladder logic to respond to the event.
 Upon detection, the PLC then locks the door into the facility and simultaneously signals security personnel of the attempted breach.
 It can also activate annunciators that can give direction to leave the area and go through the approved entrance area to enter the facility.

 Anti-passback detection and prevention are critical functionalities for door access control systems.
 The Department of Homeland Security requires these functionalities to be approved as an Anti-terrorism Technology (ATT).
 Anti-passback detection and prevention are just two of the security features in Isotec Safety Entrances® that prevent unauthorized entrances.

 Isotec Safety Entrances® control entrances and exits at airports, courthouses, police stations, military installations, and commercial facilities.
 Our entrance control systems detect and prevent tail-gating and unauthorized re-track or pass back entrance into a facility.
 Our entrance control systems also prevent unauthorized persons with guns from entering a facility.

-Isotec’s Exit Lane Breach Control (ELBC) systems also enforce “anti-pass back” and prevent people from entering facilities through unsecured points of egress.
+Isotec’s Exit Lane Breach Control (ELBC) systems also enforce “anti-passback” and prevent people from entering facilities through unsecured points of egress.
 This is vitally important at airports and strategic facilities.
-Like Safety Entrances® ELBC systems can be ballistic rated.
+Safety Entrances® ELBC systems can be ballistic rated.

-Isotec Security® incorporates technologies that insure our anti-pass back access controls are 100% effective.
+Isotec Security® incorporates technologies that ensure our anti-passback access controls are 100% effective.